Editor’s Note: This post has been updated with new links and content.

 For those of you marketing on behalf of an external client, if you’re able to get an idea of the client’s lead-to-customer conversion rate, as well as the average revenue per customer, you can still calculate a projected ROI from marketing investments.

 Continuing with the example above, let’s say your customer conversion rate is 10% and you average $1,000 in revenue per customer.
-Of your 20 conversions, 2 will become customers and generate $2,000 in new revenue.
+Of your 20 conversions, two will become customers and generate $2,000 in new revenue.
 Since you spent $250 per lead, you spent $500 on those two customers.

 That gives you a projected ROI of 300%.